abarlow4944/sourdoughWebsite/README.md

   - **Sourdough Bread**: My go-to sourdough bread recipe.
   - **Discard Recipes**: Creative ways to use leftover starter discard.
   - **Recipe Search**: Search for a recipe using Spoonacular API based on the ingredients you have on hand.
-- **Sourdough Quality Check**: Check the quality of your sourdough loaf by uploading a picture using Google Vision API.
 - **Shop**: A hypothetical online shop where users can order all things sourdough.
   - **Sourdough Loaves**: Order a custom sourdough loaf based on flour type and inclusions.
   - **Sourdough Starters**: Order a sourdough starter to kickstart your baking journey.